 Use double opt-in lists

-The difference between double and single opt-in is that with double opt-in (also called confirmed opt-in), people get a confirmation email after entering and submitting your form with their email address.
-They do not get subscribed until they click the confirmation link they receive on their email.
-Following are the advantages of using double-opt-in lists:
+The difference between double and single opt-in is that with double opt-in (also called confirmed opt-in), people get a confirmation email after entering and submitting their form with their email address.
+They do not get subscribed until they click the confirmation link they receive in their email.
+The following are the advantages of using double-opt-in lists:

 Remove subscribers who haven’t opened or clicked in six months

-If people do not open or click on your emails, taking them off your list might hurt, but it will help with the deliverability rates for the people you keep.
+If people do not open or click on your emails, removing them from your list might hurt, but it will help improve the deliverability rates for the people you keep.

 Send emails at the right frequency

-Too many emails can reduce your subscriber’s list.
+Too many emails can reduce your subscriber list.
 Firing fewer emails can kill your revenue.
-So what do you do to maximize deliverability?
+So, what do you do to maximize deliverability?
 Find the right frequency by testing thoroughly.

 Authenticate your emails with SPF, DKIM, and DMARC